 Lessons should be thoroughly prepared; well-judged in content and duration; have a clear purpose, beginning and end; employ a variety of teaching and learning strategies and techniques.
 Lessons should be designed to reflect the need to exploit opportunities for students' personal development as well as their academic achievement.
-When considering personal development particular emphasis should be placed on developing the students' facility with the English language and facilitating students' progression towards becoming enthusiastic, effective and pragmatic life-long learners.
+When considering personal development particular emphasis should be placed on developing the students' facility with the English language and facilitating students' progression towards becoming enthusiastic, effective, and pragmatic life-long learners.

-Where appropriate, teachers are encouraged to take full advantage of the learning resources provided by the College; these include mini-whiteboards, interactive smartboards, CANVAS (the College's virtual learning environment, VLE), and the College's Reading Room, both its physical and its virtual resources.
+Where appropriate, teachers are encouraged to take full advantage of the learning resources provided by the School; these include Padlet, UpLearn and other applications, mini-whiteboards, PROMETHEAN boards, TEAMS (the School's virtual learning environment, VLE), and the School's Reading Room, both its physical and its virtual resources.